ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 1. API concepts, which are intended to be exposed to applications; and
 2. System-implementation concepts, which are intended to be internally used by a Transport Services implementation.

-The following diagram summarizes the top-level concepts in the architecture and how they relate to one another.
+The following diagram summarizes the top-level concepts in a Transport Servcies system and how they relate to one another.

 ~~~~~~~~~~